Bob Widlar: Early years

-Widlar was born November 30, 1937 in Cleveland to parents of Czech, Irish and German ethnicity.
-His mother, Mary Vithous, was born in Cleveland to Czech immigrants Frank Vithous (František Vitous (or Vitouš?)) and Marie Zakova (Marie Žáková).
+Widlar was born November 30, 1937, in Cleveland to parents of Czech, Irish and German ethnicity.
+His mother, Mary Vithous, was born in Cleveland to Czech immigrants Frank Vithous (František Vitouš) and Marie Zakova (Marie Žáková).
 His father, Walter J. Widlar, came from prominent German and Irish American families whose ancestors settled in Cleveland in the middle of the 19th century.
 A self-taught radio engineer, Walter Widlar worked for the WGAR (1220 AM) radio station and designed pioneering ultra high frequency transmitters.
 The world of electronics surrounded him since birth: one of his brothers became the first baby monitored by wireless radio.
 Guided by his father, Bob developed a strong interest in electronics in early childhood.

 Widlar never talked about his early years and personal life.
 He graduated from Saint Ignatius High School in Cleveland and enrolled at the University of Colorado at Boulder.
 In February 1958 Widlar joined the United States Air Force.
 He instructed servicemen in electronic equipment and devices and authored his first book, Introduction to Semiconductor Devices (1960), a textbook that demonstrated his ability to simplify complex problems.
 His liberal mind was a poor match for the military environment, and in 1961 Widlar left the service.
 He joined the Ball Brothers Research Corporation in Boulder to develop analog and digital equipment for NASA.
 He simultaneously continued studies at the University of Colorado and graduated with high grades in the summer of 1963.